-- We implement all strategies recommended by professionals and monitor and record progress regularly. - Speech and language groups are run in every year group by trained TAs who works alongside the SaLT in running language groups aimed at meeting those specific children's needs.
+- We commission and buy in additional time from the Speech and Language service which means that 2 days every week our Speech and Language therapists are on site to support students. - We implement all strategies recommended by professionals and monitor and record progress regularly. - Speech and language groups are run in every year group by a trained TA who works alongside the SaLT in running language groups aimed at meeting those specific children's needs. - Our SaLT runs a number of training programmes to staff including: - Makaton - Communicate in Print - General support strategies - Parents can request an appointment through Carly Richards.